Kelly Olynyk Player Props: Jazz vs. Thunder

 - This season, he's accounted for 8.3% of his team's three-pointers made, averaging 1.4 per game.

-- Olynyk's Jazz average 103.4 possessions per game, seventh-highest among NBA teams, while the Thunder are one of the league's fastest, ranking ninth with 104.9 possessions per contest.
+- The Jazz average the seventh-most possessions per game with 103.4.
+His opponents, the Thunder, have one of the fastest tempos, ranking ninth with 104.9 possessions per contest.

-- On the glass, the Thunder are last in the league, conceding 46.8 rebounds per game.
+- The Thunder are the worst team in the NBA, giving up 46.8 rebounds per contest.

-- The Thunder are the 15th-ranked squad in the league, conceding 25.5 assists per contest.
+- The Thunder allow 25.5 assists per game, 16th-ranked in the league.

-- In terms of 3-pointers, the Thunder are 24th in the NBA, allowing 12.9 makes per contest.
+- Giving up 12.8 made 3-pointers per contest, the Thunder are the 23rd-ranked team in the NBA.

 Kelly Olynyk vs. the Thunder